 Malaysia is pretty close to Singapore.
-It would only take 6-7 hours by train, 5-6 hours (depending on traffic) by bus, and 1 hour by plane.
-I went to Singapore from Malaysia (Johor Bahru) by bus, tickets ranging from RM35 to RM250, and then went back to Malaysia by a plane that cost me 40SGD with AirAsia.
+It would only take 6-7 hours by train, 4-5 hours by bus, and 1 hour by plane.
+I went to Singapore from Johor Bahru, Malaysia by bus.
+Tickets ranging from RM35 to RM250, and then went back to Malaysia by plane that cost me 70USD with AirAsia.

-Crossing the Singapore-Malaysia border is kinda confusing to me, even if it’s my second time to travel to SG and MY.
+Crossing the Singapore-Malaysia border is kinda confusing even though it’s my second time traveling to Singapore from Malaysia.
 One important thing that I learned from those trips was to keep my ticket with me even after I boarded the bus.
 You would need it in case they do a random inspection.

 Batu Caves Hindu temple is a famous landmark in Kuala Lumpur.
 You won’t miss the 140 feet golden structure of Lord Murugan once you passed the entrance.
 In order for you to see the 400 million years old limestones caves, you have to take the stairs with 272 steps.